Probabilistic QoS-aware Placement of VNF chains at the Edge: Probabilistic Modelling

-\subsection{Background: The {\sf ProbLog} Language}
+\subsection{Background: The ProbLog Language}

-As our model and methodology follow a declarative approach based on probabilistic reasoning about Edge infrastructure capabilities and VNF chain requirements, it was natural to prototype them by relying on probabilistic logic programming.

 Probabilistic logic programming extends logic programming by enabling the representation of uncertain information.
-More specifically, logic allows representing relations among entities, while probability theory can model uncertainty over attributes and relations \cite{riguzzi2018foundations}.
-To implement both the model and the matching strategy we used the \problog\ language \cite{problog15}, a probabilistic extension of Prolog available as a Python package.
+More specifically, logic programming allows representing relations among entities, while probability theory can model uncertainty over attributes and relations \cite{riguzzi2018foundations}.
+To implement both the model and the matching strategy we used the \problog\ language \cite{kimmig2011implementation,problog15}, a probabilistic extension of Prolog.

 Prolog programs are finite sets of rules of the form

 stating that {\tt a} holds when {\tt b1} $\wedge\ \cdots\ \wedge$ {\tt bn} holds, where {\tt n}$\geq$0 and {\tt a}, {\tt b1}, ..., {\tt bn} are atomic literals.
 Rules with empty conditions ({\tt n}$=$0) are also called facts.